PrakharSaxena144/autom8ai-research-assistant/README.md

 Everything runs on free tiers or locally: **Groq** for inference (free API key), **FastEmbed** ONNX embeddings on CPU (no key), **Qdrant** embedded on disk (no server), **DuckDuckGo** or Tavily for web fallback, **Tesseract** for OCR.

+> **Before you click the demo:** it runs on a free Render instance that sleeps after 15 minutes of
+> inactivity, so the first page load can take up to a minute while the container wakes.
+A question
+> takes 20-60 seconds - the assistant makes several LLM calls and shows each reasoning step as it
+> happens.
+The eight sample documents are baked into the image; documents you upload live only until
+> the instance restarts.

+Good first question to try, because no single passage answers it:

+> The annual report names a single-sourced supplier for the Atlas lidar.
+Which company is that, where
+> is it based, and when does its contract end?

+Then ask the same thing with **Ask with naive retrieval** to see what a single retrieve-and-generate pass does with it.

 ---